dackst/nayuta/notes.md

   * the whole island is full of fallen ruins, this is another such ruin that happens to be an intact tower (and not a regular old tower than happens to be in ruins)

 * Scrying Pool Caves -> Scrying Pool Cavern, Dragon River Cavern -> Dragon River Grotto
-  * too many cave dungeons in 2nd continent, even though the last parts are different in Japanese, and they all seem to translate to something like cave (洞穴/洞/巌窟).
+  * too many cave dungeons in 2nd continent (Caves/Caves/Cavern), even though the last parts are different in Japanese, and they all seem to translate to something like cave (洞穴/洞/巌窟).
-    * since they share a kanji character, first two are now similar, but not identical, while third is a different word altogether
+    * since they share a kanji character, first two are now similar, but not identical, while third is a different word altogether (Caves/Cavern/Grotto)

 * Hermit's Path -> Fruitful Hermit's Way
   * similar to above, different kanji were both turned into the identical "Path".
-It's actually identical to one in "Shaded Animal Trail", but I also wanted include the missing adjective
+It's actually identical to one in "Shaded Animal Trail", but I also wanted include the missing adjective, and any names over 21 characters are cut off on the world map

 * "Giant Dragon Graveyard" -> "Dragon Graveyard"
   * original name is too long to be displayed on world map screen